Eapj3/radial_/README.md

 ##### Version 0.5:
 * The project now has proper documentation.

+##### Version FDU:

+- Fixed compatibility issues with newer versions of python and newer versions of the libraries and packages required.
+- Added new scripts for data extraction and pre-processing.
+- Fixed `emcee` parallelization using `ThreadpoolController` and`Pool`.
+  - `nthreads` is no longer a valid argument for `FullOrbit.emcee_orbit` method. `threads_per_worker` must be used instead; for more details about usage, read the docstrirng.

 ### License

+This project is a fork of [radial](https://github.com/ladsantos/radial) by Leonardo dos Santos.

 Copyright 2017 Leonardo A. dos Santos. `radial` is a free software available under the MIT License.
 For details see the LICENSE file.

+- Original work is licensed under the MIT license.
+See the LICENSE file for details.
+- Modifications and new code by Edgar Pérez are licensed under the MIT license.
+See LICENSE file for details.